 Parents can speak to the class teacher at any time to keep up to date with their child's progress.
-We hold parents' meetings twice a year in October/ November and in the Spring term.
-A full end of year report is sent home at the end of the Summer Term.
+We hold parents meetings twice a year in October/ November and in the Spring term.
+An Online report is available throughout January each year and every child's progress data and individual targets can be accessed Online through the schools tracking system - spto (School Pupil Tracker Online).
+Each parent is given an individual log in to access this.
+A final end of year report is sent home at the end of the Summer Term.
 Achievements are regularly shared with parents to celebrate success and the school will invite parents into school if they are worried about a child's progress.
 When a child is on the Record of Need, parents are invited to attend reviews of the child's individual provision map termly.
 This means parents can work in partnership to help devise targets and agree a consistent home/school approach.